gpbl/react-day-picker/docs/LocaleUtils.md

 ### formatMonthTitle `(d: Date, locale: String) ⇒ String`

-Return the string used to format the month's title in the day picker for the given date `d`.
+Return the string used to format the month's title in the Day Picker for the given date `d`.

 ### formatWeekdayShort `(i: number, locale: String) ⇒ String`